charlielobster/CUDA_NekRS/README.md

 ### 4. Environment Variables

 Optionally, copy the script CUDA_NekRS_vars.sh from this repo to your own home directory.
-Verify the CUDA Toolkit path and find your wifi nic with a call to ip a.
+Verify the CUDA Toolkit path and find your wifi nic with a call to "ip a".
 Then, source it.

     cp CUDA_NekRS_vars.sh ~
     cd ~